 We are a holding company incorporated in the BVI.
-As a result of our holding company structure, we rely primarily on dividend payments from our subsidiaries.
+As a result of our holding company structure, divdends and other distributions to our shareholders, if any, will depend primarily upon dividend payments from our subsidiaries.
 However, PRC regulations currently permit the payment of dividends only out of accumulated profits, as determined in accordance with PRC accounting standards and regulations.
 Our subsidiaries in China are also required to set aside a portion of their after-tax profits as certain reserve funds according to PRC accounting standards and regulations.
 The PRC government also imposes controls on the conversion of Renminbi into foreign currencies and the remittance of currencies out of China.
 We may experience difficulties in completing the administrative procedures necessary to obtain and remit foreign currency.
 Furthermore, if our subsidiaries in China incur debt in the future, the debt covenants may restrict their ability to pay dividends or make other payments.
-If we or our subsidiaries are unable to receive dividend from the operating companies due to contractual or other limitations on the payment of dividends, we may be unable to pay dividends on our common shares.
+If we or our subsidiaries are unable to receive dividend from the operating companies due to contractual or other limitations on the payment of dividends, we may be unable to pay dividends or make other distribuions on our common shares.